Who Are Your Readers? And How Can You Identify Them?

 I could possibly then write with a specific readership demographic in mind.

-Sadly, though, this information is closely guarded by all of the major (and even minor) self-publishing platforms and online retailers.
+Sadly, though, all of the major (and even minor) self-publishing platforms and online retailers closely guard this information.

 The only information given to self-published authors is raw unit sales numbers.
 Perhaps, if you are lucky, generalized geographical sales data, but that is the limit.